Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Introduction

-\noi The proof of the above exponential integrability, together with Proposition \ref{prop:conv:G}, is the main content of Section \ref{sec:variational}. \begin{remark}\rm In the case $m=1$ of the cubic fNLW, the result in theorem Theorem \ref{thm:exp:int} as well is its proof overlap with a result by by Sun, Tzvetkov, and Xu from \cite{STX}.
+\begin{remark}\rm In the case $m=1$ of the cubic fNLW, the result in Theorem \ref{thm:exp:int} as well is its proof overlap with a result by by Sun, Tzvetkov, and Xu from \cite{STX}.
 We proved the result above independently, at the same time.
 Additionally, it is worth mentioning a few differences between \cite{STX} and this paper.

+\noi \textup{(i)} Our goal in this paper is different from the goal in \cite{STX}.
+Namely, the aim of \cite{STX} is to prove the weak universality of the 2D (renormalized) cubic fNLW (both the convergence of invariant measures and the dynamical weak universality).
+In this paper, we consider a 2D (renormalized) fNLW with a general odd power-type nonlinearity, we construct the renormalized Gibbs measure, and we prove its almost sure global well-posedness with respect to Gibbsian initial data (see Theorem \ref{THM:GWP} and Theorem \ref{THM:GWP:sec-ord} below).

-\noi \textup{(i)} In \cite{STX}, the authors consider fNLW with a nonlinearity given by a polynomial with prescribed properties; more precisely, the nonlinearity is a linear combination of cubic and higher powers, but which roughly speaking scale as the cubic power.
+\noi \textup{(ii)} In \cite{STX}, the authors consider fNLW with a nonlinearity given by a polynomial with prescribed properties; more precisely, the nonlinearity is a linear combination of cubic and higher powers which, roughly speaking, scale as the cubic power.
 In particular, from the point of view of the measure construction, the nonlinearity in \cite{STX} is essentially of cubic type.
-Consequently, the authors find a lower bound $\al>\frac34$ for the construction of the Gibbs measure which is independent of the degree of the nonlinearity.
+Consequently, the authors find a lower bound $\al>\frac34$ for the construction of the renormalized Gibbs measure which is independent of the degree of the nonlinearity.
 In our paper, we consider general defocusing power-type nonlinearities $u^{2m+1}$, and thus the restriction we have on $\al$ for the construction of the Gibbs measure does depend on the power of the nonlinearity, namely on $m$.
 See the condition $\al>1-\frac{1}{2m+2}$ in Proposition \ref{prop:conv:G} and Theorem \ref{thm:exp:int}.
-This restriction on $\alpha$ coincides with that in \cite{STX} when $m=1$ (cubic nonlinearity).
+This restriction on $\alpha$ coincides with that in \cite{STX} when $m=1$ (cubic nonlinearity). \end{remark}

-\noi \textup{(ii)} Our goal in this paper is different from the goal in \cite{STX}.
-Namely, the aim of \cite{STX} is to prove the weak universality of the 2D (renormalized) cubic fNLW (both the convergence of invariant measures and the dynamical weak universality).
-In this paper, we consider a 2D (renormalized) fNLW with a general power-type nonlinearity, we construct the Gibbs measure, and we prove its almost sure global well-posedness with respect to Gibbsian initial data (see Theorem \ref{THM:GWP} and Theorem \ref{THM:GWP:sec-ord} below). \end{remark}